shreyaskbkukke/Birthday_Greetings/README.md

 ### Credits

-This application was developed by [Your Name] as a demonstration of Android development using Jetpack Compose.
+This application was developed by Shreyas KB as a demonstration of Android development using Jetpack Compose.

 ### License

 This project is licensed under the [MIT License](LICENSE).

-For more information, please refer to the documentation or contact [Your Email Address].
+For more information, please refer to the documentation or contact shreyaskb333@gmail.com.